hivepoint/navu-docs/custom-cmp.md

 Navu has built in support for popular CMPs (Consent Management Platforms), like  OneTrust, TrustArc, and HubspotCMS.

-If your site uses some other CMP, or have your own custom solution, you can integrate with Navu using a simple JavaScript API.
+If your site uses some other CMP, or if you have your own custom solution, you can integrate with Navu using a simple JavaScript API.

 ## Initializing the API